danbz/aesthetic-programming/source/4-DataCapture/Readme.md

   }
 }
 ```
-## 4.3 p5.dom: Creating and Styling a button
+## 4.3 p5.dom: Creating and styling a button

-The basic structure for creating form elements is relatively simple.
-Under the p5.js reference guide under the DOM category (ref: https://p5js.org/reference/#group-DOM), there are different form creation syntaxes e.g `createCheckbox()`, `createSlider()`, `createRadio()`, `createSelect()`, `createFileInput()`, etc. The one that we need for creating a button is called `createButton()`.
+The basic structure for creating from elements is relatively simple.
+Under the p5.js reference guide under the DOM category (ref: https://p5js.org/reference/#group-DOM), there are different form creation syntaxes, e.g. `createCheckbox()`, `createSlider()`, `createRadio()`, `createSelect()`, `createFileInput()`, and so on.
+The one that we need for creating a button is called `createButton()`.

-First you need to give an object name for a button, and of course a different name if you have more than one so that you can set the properties (ref: See the method list of p5.Element here: https://p5js.org/reference/#/p5.Element) for each individual one.
+First you need to assign an object name for the button, and of course different names if you have more than one so that you can set the properties (ref: see the method list of p5.Element here: https://p5js.org/reference/#/p5.Element) for each individual one.

 ///// add - Furthermore with the capability to customize wordings on a button, Pold suggests that a button is developed with distinct functionality and signification (ref: pold p.
 31).